PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Introduction

-The contributions are summarized as follows: \begin{itemize}[leftmargin=1.5em] \item We propose {\name}, a novel parameter-efficient fine-tuning method that leverages nonlinear transformations, effectively capturing more complex weight updates.
+The contributions are summarized as follows: \begin{itemize}[leftmargin=1em] \item We propose {\name}, a new PEFT method that introduces weight-aware neural tweakers to generate adaptive update signals.
+The method enables efficient and flexible adaptation beyond linear constraints.
 To the best of our knowledge, this is the first work to introduce nonlinear adaptation for LoRA-based PEFT methods. \item The proposed {\name} enhances model performance while maintaining the efficiency.
-We theoretically show that {\name} can achieve the same or greater expressivity compared to LoRA with fewer parameters. \item We conduct extensive experiments on four benchmarks covering over twenty datasets.
+We theoretically show that {\name} can achieve a possibly improved parameter efficiency compared to LoRA. \item We conduct extensive experiments on four benchmarks covering over twenty datasets.
 The experiments show that the proposed {\name} can outperform baselines on both vision and text tasks. \end{itemize}